 Figueroa was told that his parents made too much for him to qualify for grants — funds that don’t need to be repaid — so he decided to attend LaGuardia Community College, where he could get started on his college education without taking on debt.

-“With many different programs to help New Yorkers struggling financially because of the COVID-19 pandemic, to get started on their college degree or pick up where they left off, it has become even more affordable to earn a degree at LaGuardia Community College.”
-LaGuardia President Kenneth Adams said.
+“With many different programs to help New Yorkers struggling financially because of the COVID-19 pandemic, to get started on their college degree or pick up where they left off, it has become even more affordable to earn a degree at LaGuardia Community College,” LaGuardia President Kenneth Adams said.
 “In addition to helping pay for tuition, fees and textbooks, we have new scholarships and support programs to assist students in paying their rent and household expenses.”

 More than 33,000 New Yorkers choose LaGuardia Community College every year.
 Full-time tuition for a New York City resident is $4,800 per year.
 In comparison, some New York City colleges charge upwards of $60,000 per year.

-At LaGuardia, Figueroa joined the college’s ASAP program, which helped him pay for tuition, provided money for textbooks and free MetroCards, and connected him with an advisor to help guide him along his path.
+At LaGuardia, Figueroa joined the college’s ASAP program, which helped him pay for tuition, provided money for textbooks and free MetroCards, and connected him with an adviser to help guide him along his path.
 After a few semesters, Figueroa was accepted into the President’s Society Environment, LaGuardia’s leadership program for high-achieving students interested in the environment, where he earned a stipend.
 He was also able to keep the part-time job he’s held since age 16, working as a game technician at Chuck E. Cheese.

 Figueroa is currently determined where he will transfer to complete work on his bachelor’s degree, once he finishes sorting out financial aid packages.
 Ultimately he plans to get into the media or broadcast industry.